Palpation: Elastography

 Nowadays, the medical imaging modality of elastography can also be used to determine the stiffness of tissues.
 Manual palpation has several important limitations: it is limited to tissues accessible to the physician's hand, it is distorted by any intervening tissue, and it is qualitative but not quantitative.
 Elastography is able to overcome many these challenges and improve on the benefits of palpation.

 Elastography is a relatively new technology and entered the clinic primarily in the last decade.
 The most prominent techniques use ultrasound or magnetic resonance imaging (MRI) to make both the stiffness map and an anatomical image for comparison.

 Computerized palpation

 While not widespread amongst elastography methods, computerized palpation is of interest here because it essentially uses palpation to measure the stiffness, whereas other techniques will obtain data using other methods.
-Computerized palpation is also called "Tactile Imaging", "Mechanical imaging" or "Stress imaging", is a medical imaging modality that translates the sense of touch into a digital image.
+Computerized palpation, also called "tactile imaging", "mechanical imaging" or "stress imaging", is a medical imaging modality that translates the sense of touch into a digital image.
 The tactile image is a function of P(x,y,z), where P is the pressure on soft tissue surface under applied deformation and x,y,z are coordinates where pressure P was measured.
 Tactile imaging closely mimics manual palpation, since the probe of the device with a pressure sensor array mounted on its face acts similar to human fingers during clinical examination, slightly deforming soft tissue by the probe and detecting resulting changes in the pressure pattern.